 It’s tough to be creative through the pandemic.
 We’re used to having a change of scenery.
 I get really inspired by textures and finishes on buildings, like a tile or a really beautiful mural.
 That’s usually where I get my inspiration from.
 I’m looking forward to getting back on the road and travelling.

-Since my interview with Dunbar, I’ve looked at how I organize my own shoes.
+Since my interview with Dunbar, I’ve looked at how I organize my own shoe storage.
 While my collection is minuscule in comparison, my running shoes (dressy or functional) have always been put into a separate storage from my other shoes.
 I have them lined up along the wall in my makeshift home gym – I love how it looks aesthetically and the added ease in choosing which pair to wear.
 I have a shelf in my bedroom to display my prettiest heels, and I have a shoe cabinet at the front door, organized by style and heel height, according to the shelf size.
 And the one change I’ve made, inspired by her collection, is creating a pristine space for a few shoes, my white sneakers and loafers that I never want scuffed.
 Sometimes it’s not about whether the shoe fits, but making space to fit the shoes.

 Welcome to Street Meet, FLEETSTREET’s series, where we meet up with trailblazers and thought leaders to deliver unique insight and inspiration into issues our audience cares about.